 In most jurisdictions, civil court rules allow the parties to settle any disputes through mediation or arbitration.
 In some cases, civil judges may order the parties to mediate the dispute.
 Only when the dispute cannot be resolved would a civil trial come into play.

 The civil litigation process includes discovery.
 This where the parties without requesting from the other must provide to each other, the names of witnesses, documents, and evidence intended to use at trial.
 This allows for a meaningful evaluation of the strength of the other person’s case.

 If the other person’s case is strong, then you may want to think about the settlement because of the risk of going to trial.

 Role of Civil Attorneys

-Civil attorneys represent either plaintiff or defendant at trial.
+Civil attorneys represent either the plaintiff or defendant at trial.
 One important aspect of the civil definition at trial is to understand that courts often have jurisdictional amounts.

 For example, each time a Colorado small claims court may hear a case where the dispute is less than $7500.00.
-Typically, civil litigation lawyers are prohibited to entering the case unless permitted to by the court.
+Typically, civil litigation lawyers are prohibited from entering the case unless permitted to by the court.

 Civil Litigation Defense and Trial

 Civil law lawyers have a challenging job.
 When at trial, defense attorneys take an adverse position, use the rule evidence and civil procedure to convince a judge or jury that your position is best suited by the law and that you should win the case.